ARM-software/lisa/doc/setup.rst

     ``source init_env`` before anything else in order to activate the venv.
     Otherwise, importing lisa will fail, commands will not be available etc.

+.. attention:: Only Bash and ZSH are officially supported by ``source
+    init_env``.
+Mileage may vary for other shells, up to and including failure from the first line.

 In case the venv becomes unusable for some reason, the ``lisa-install`` shell command available after sourcing ``init_env`` will allow to create a new clean venv from scratch.